-- 11. The presentation should last no more than an hour.
-Any longer and the group may become restless and inattentive. - 12.
+- 15. The presentation should last no more than an hour.
+Any longer and the group may become restless and inattentive. - 16.
 The content will vary, depending upon the type of customers that you are dealing with.
-The following structure is, therefore, a general outline and will need to be tailored to meet local circumstances: - introduction: - o introduce yourself and explain what your role is - find out if any customers already have a programme start date.
-If they have: - arrange an adviser interview immediately.
-There is little point in asking them to sit through the presentation - o go through the domestics.
-For example: - travel expenses - refreshments - fire instructions - toilets and - finishing times - o give an outline of the presentation.
-For example: - how long it will take and - what will be covered - explain that the session will be followed by a one-to-one interview with an adviser - explain the purpose of the interview and - reassure customers that they will not be expected to discuss their personal circumstances in front of the group - employment, training and other opportunities: - give information about the range of opportunities available in your area.
-For example, the Jobcentre Plus Support Contract provision - o give information on In-Work and alternative benefits - o give information about Flexible Support Fund where appropriate

-- identify, provide basic information about and refer customers where appropriate for Pension Credit

-- consider using supporting materials, such as videos, or guest speakers.
-For example, a Jobcentre Plus Support Contract leader
+The following structure is, therefore, a general outline and will need to be tailored to meet local circumstances: - introduction: - o introduce yourself and explain what your role is; - o go through the domestics.
+For example: - travel expenses; - refreshments; - fire instructions: - toilets; and - finishing times - o give an outline of the presentation.
+For example: - how long it will take; and - what will be covered; and - reassure customers that they will not be expected to discuss their personal circumstances in front of the group - employment, training and other opportunities: - give information about the range of opportunities available in your area.
+For example, the Jobcentre Plus Support Contract provision; - o give information on In-Work and alternative benefits; - identify, provide basic information about and refer customers where appropriate for Pension Credit; - consider using supporting materials, such as videos, or guest speakers.
+For example, a Jobcentre Plus Support Contract leader;

-- stress the benefits and features of each opportunity, using reference sells and success stories and
+- stress the benefits and features of each opportunity, using reference sells and success stories; and

 - do not dwell too much on operational aspects of the opportunities.
 If necessary, explain the main eligibility conditions.
 The need for this will depend upon the customers present - they may all be eligible for all the available opportunities

-- Jobcentre Plus services:

-- outline the mainstream Jobcentre Plus services that are available.
+- Jobcentre Plus services outline the mainstream Jobcentre Plus services that are available.
 For example:

-- Jobpoints and
+- Jobpoints;

-- help for people with disabilities
+- o help for people with disabilities; and

+- Flexible Support Fund.

 - summary:

-- summarise your presentation
+- summarise your presentation;

-- o invite questions and
+- invite questions;

-- explain what happens next.
+- explain what happens next; and

+- o arrange any requested one-to one interviews.